meyer2097/Frame-Shift-Aware-Alignment/README.md

 ![inserting bases to DNA strand lead to frameshift](https://user-images.githubusercontent.com/94982104/150515030-3abdf8ed-db21-4f92-ab7a-332c8111fabc.png)

 The green part of the alignment shows perfect matching parts of the alignment.
 However between the first and the third insertion, where the alignment is again in the original frame, the alignment is of poor quality.
-A frameshift aware alignment deals with this frameshifts and reports forward frameshifts (inserting two bases) and backward frameshifts (inserting one base) in the alignment, which leads to an alignment of significantly higher alignment quality.
+A frameshift-aware alignment deals with this frameshifts and reports forward frameshifts (inserting two bases) and backward frameshifts (inserting one base) in the alignment, which leads to an alignment of significantly higher alignment quality.

 ![inserting bases to DNA strand lead to frameshift](https://user-images.githubusercontent.com/94982104/150515892-70ba849d-47aa-4007-9f55-c0ec0efbbb3d.png)

 In this group project we constructed a dynamic programm which reports an alignment and the corresponding score considering frameshifts.

 ### Affine gap penalty
 In an alignment the gap penalty is an important parameter to score alignments.
-In our frameshift aware alignment program we first considered the linear gap penalty, which penalizes each gap equally.
+In our frameshift-aware alignment program we first considered the linear gap penalty, which penalizes each gap equally.
 However, this is not realistic when it comes to biological events.
 Each mutation (insertion or deletion) is an indivitiual evolutionary event.
 As a consequence, we consider an affine gap model, which penalizes a gap opening higher than a gap extending.
 This gap model is called affine gap penalty.

 ![affine-gap-penalty-vs-linear](https://user-images.githubusercontent.com/94982104/150522224-2640f306-3508-4014-b41b-c03c2539e0da.png)